2,637,381 children have been forcibly separated from their parents in the last 10 years.

 THAT IS, UNTIL NOW!

-Approximately $290 billion of our tax dollars have gone to funding government agencies that unethically, illegally and unconstitutionally separate hundreds of thousands of children and families every year often without any evidence of abuse or true neglect.
+In the last 10-years, approximately $290 billion of our tax dollars have gone to funding government agencies that unethically, illegally and unconstitutionally separate hundreds of thousands of children and families every year often without any evidence of abuse or true neglect.
 For decades the government has shown they are incapable of running or correcting a failed child protection and foster care system; therefore, the current systems need to be abolished and replace immediately.

 Furthermore, the government puts the children into a horrible, antiquated, and utterly broken foster care system that promotes disparity and further traumatizes the children.
 This has been thoroughly documented in numerous independent reports over the course of the last 30 years.
 Nearly one third of the children in foster care reported being abused by a foster parent or another adult in a foster home.
 That study didn’t even include cases of foster children abusing each other.
 What's even worse, statistics suggest bleak futures for children who grow up in foster care, therefore as a society, we are failing our countries children.
 It’s time to keep all families together and put children and families first.